Love Live! Hasunosora Girls' High School Idol Club: Dollchestra

-Kosuzu is a second-year student and the youngest daughter of a fishing family in Tsuruga, Fukui.
+Kosuzu is a third-year student and the youngest daughter of a fishing family in Tsuruga, Fukui.
 She idolized Sayaka prior to joining the School Idol Club.
 Kosuzu can be hesitant and nervous at first, but is eager to try new things.

 Mira-Cra Park!

 specializes in lively and chaotic music.
 For example, the 104th class version of "Identity" is faster than the original rendition and incorporates ska punk themes like brass instruments.

 The unit's name is a portmanteau of the words "Miracle", "Kurakura" (クラクラ), and "Park".
 It can also be shortened to "Mirapa!" (みらぱ!).